What is a second charge mortgage?

 Why should I take out a second mortgage?

-There are a number of reasons why a homeowner may consider opting for a second mortgage (source: The Second Mortgage Company), such as:
+There are a number of reasons why a homeowner may consider opting for a second mortgage (find out more information here) such as:

 - If you already have an existing mortgage with a high early repayment charge.
 In this scenario, it is quite likely that a second charge mortgage may be cheaper than remortgaging